 Distance Education Graduate and Professional Programs

-The online programs are among the largest and most successful in the world, having received three national awards for excellence in distance education.
+The online programs are among the largest and most successful in the world, having received multiple national awards for excellence in distance education.
 The programs are fully self-supporting and generate nearly $10 million annually, which supports the infrastructure required for course development and delivery as well as student affairs.

 Innovative Practice and Service Models